Tumours of the parathyroid glands

 The parathyroid glands are small, but their function is very important.
 They maintain the correct levels of calcium in the body.
 Calcium plays an essential role in controlling muscle and nerve function.

-Position of the parathyroid glands
+Tumours of the parathyroid gland

 A tumour of the parathyroid gland may cause overproduction of the hormone that controls the level of calcium in the body.
 This hormone is called parathyroid hormone (PTH) or parathormone.

 The exact cause of parathyroid tumours is not fully understood.
-People affected by a condition known as multiple endocrine neoplasia 1 (MEN1)| have an increased risk of developing parathyroid tumours.
+People affected by a condition known as multiple endocrine neoplasia 1 (MEN1) have an increased risk of developing parathyroid tumours.
 This is a rare condition that is caused by a faulty gene.
 It can be passed on from one generation to another (inherited).

 Cancer of the parathyroid glands has also been linked to exposure to radiation.